RedPointGlobal/redpoint-rpi/docs/secrets-management.md

 <details>
 <summary><strong style="font-size:1.25em;">CSI Prerequisites</strong></summary>

 When using the CSI provider on AWS, the AWS Secrets and Configuration Provider (ASCP) syncs secrets from Secrets Manager into Kubernetes Secrets.
-Before deploying, you need to:
+Before deploying:

-1. **Install the CSI Secrets Store Driver and ASCP** on your EKS cluster (available as an EKS addon: `aws-secrets-manager`)
+1. **Install the CSI Secrets Store Driver and ASCP** on your EKS cluster (available as an EKS addon: `aws-secrets-manager`).
+Enable secret syncing:
-2. **Enable secret syncing** on the CSI driver (required for `secretObjects` to create K8s Secrets):
    ```json
    {
      "secrets-store-csi-driver": {